paul-nguyen-1/CS260-LB/Week2/README.md

 <span>Functions needed for linked list:</span>
 <ul>
   <li>
-    Insertion to linked list: We will need to insert new nodes at specific positions
+    Insertion to linked list: We will need to insert new nodes at specific positions.
+Need to check if head is still present.
+Traverse to the next node until it is equal to the position we need.
+Insert new node to the position needed and update the adjacent nodes accordingly.
   </li>
   <li>
-    Deletion to linked list: We will need to delete nodes at specific positions
+    Deletion to linked list: We will need to delete nodes at specific positions.
+Need to check if head is still present.
+Traverse to the next node until it is equal to the position we need.
+Remove the node at the specified position and update the adjacent nodes accordingly.
   </li>
   <li>
-    Traversing the linked list: We will need to traverse the linked list from the head node to the tail node
+    Traversing the linked list: We will need to traverse the linked list from the head node to the tail node.
+We can use this to check the data of each node as we iterate through the linked list.
   </li>
 </ul>
 <h2>Values needed for linked list to function properly:</h2>